shanebersiek/iOSI-precourse-onboarding/week-07/labs/oauth-lab/README.md

 ## Deliverables

-Turn in your XCode project.
+Turn in your Xcode project.

 ### Bonus Activities